Apophenia

-Apophenia (/æpoʊ-ˈfiːniə/) is the tendency to perceive meaningful connections between unrelated things.
+Apophenia (/æpəˈfiːniə/) is the tendency to perceive meaningful connections between unrelated things.
 The term (Apophänie from the ἀποφαίνειν) was coined by psychiatrist Klaus Conrad in his 1958 publication on the beginning stages of schizophrenia.
 He defined it as "unmotivated seeing of connections [accompanied by] a specific feeling of abnormal meaningfulness".
 He described the early stages of delusional thought as self-referential over-interpretations of actual sensory perceptions, as opposed to hallucinations.

-Apophenia has also come to describe a human propensity to unreasonably seek definite patterns in random information, such as can occur in gambling.
+Apophenia has also come to describe a human propensity to unreasonably seek definite patterns in random information, which can occur in gambling.

 Introduction

 Apophenia can be considered a commonplace effect of brain function.
-Taken to an extreme, however, it can be a symptom of psychiatric dysfunction, for example, as a symptom in paranoid schizophrenia, where a patient sees hostile patterns (for example, a conspiracy to persecute them) in ordinary actions.
+Taken to an extreme, however, it can be a symptom of psychiatric dysfunction—for example, as a symptom in paranoid schizophrenia, where a patient sees hostile patterns (for example, a conspiracy to persecute them) in ordinary actions.
 Apophenia is also typical of conspiracy theories, where coincidences may be woven together into an apparent plot.